jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 When a document supports real-time collaboration, you can do amazing things.
 You can use it to capture ideas from a remote group.
 An extreme version of this can be viewed by opening [this page](http://idlewords.com/talks/fan_is_a_tool_using_animal.htm) and searching for "Google doc."

-You can use a shared document to facilitate a remote meeting (this goes amazingly well once you get the practice of it).
+You can use a shared document to facilitate a remote meeting (this goes incredibly well once you get the practice of it).
 Having a document that everyone in a meeting can edit is so much better than a whiteboard that only one or two people can simultaneously use.

 ### Whiteboards